Homecoming for double Olympic gold winner Lizzy Yarnold

 Lizzy, who graduated from the university with a BSc in Geography and Sport and Exercises Sciences, became Britain’s most decorated Winter Olympian in PyenongChang in February.
 She first received a university sports scholarship in 2007 as an athlete, but took up skeleton while studying at the university.
 Lizzy received an Honorary Doctorate from the University in 2014.

 Lizzy Yarnold MBE said: “It has been a few years since I received my Honorary Doctorate so I am delighted to now be returning to the University of Gloucestershire, which holds many special memories for me.”

-Admission to the lecture is free, but tickets need to be reserved in advance.
+Admission to the lecture is free, but tickets need to be reserved in advance (link removed as event has finished).
 The talk is from 6pm at TC007, The Park, 2 May, with refreshments available at Elwes Reception from 5pm.